Call Us (813) 689-8815

 Make-Up: Make-up is allowed on girls in 6th grade and up.
 Make-up should be natural looking.
 No GOTH make-up is allowed.
 Nail polish must be neutral and matching.
 No black lipstick or nail polish will be allowed.

-Girls hair may not be faddish or extreme.
+Hair: Girls hair may not be faddish or extreme.
 Hair should be kept neat and clean.
 Girls may not shave their heads or have haircuts that resembles a man’s style.
 Girls hair should be one natural color.
 If highlights are used they should be natural colors and tastefully done.

 K4-12th grade boys wear uniform pants or shorts along with school shirts.
 Shirts must be tucked in at all times.
-Boys may wear plain black tennis shoes or brown/tan Sperry shoes.
+Boys may wear plain black tennis shoes or brown/tan Sperry boat shoes.
 Boys pants and shorts must be worn at the waist.
-Socks may be solid black, white, or blue.
+Socks may be solid black, white, or navy.
 Boys must wear a belt in all pants and shorts that have belt loops.
 The belts must be black or brown.

 Khaki pants, Blue Dry-Fit shirt, Brown/Black Belt,

 Jewelry: Boys may wear a class ring and a traditional watch.
 No other jewelry is acceptable on boys.
 Boys may not have their ears pierced (NOTE: Boys may not just not wear earrings, they may not have pierced ears)

-Boys hair must be neat and clean (combed).
+Hair: Boys hair must be neat and clean (combed).
 Hair should be worn no longer than the bottom of their uniform collar and out of the eyebrow.
-Boys may not wear faddish hairstyles, color their hair in un-natural colors, or shave lines or designs into their heads.
+Boys may not wear faddish hairstyles (mullets, mohawks etc…), color their hair in un-natural colors, or shave lines or designs into their heads.
 Boys must be clean shaven every day (student can be asked to shave at school or be sent home).
 Boys hair may not have stark contrasts where the hair goes from very short to long without being blended.